Dragan-Constantin/LEGO-Global-API/README.md

 ## Installation Guide

-1. Clone the repository: `git clone https://github.com/dragan-constantin/lego_global_api.git`
+1. Clone the repository: `git clone https://github.com/dragan-constantin/lego-global-api.git`
-2. Navigate to the project directory: `cd lego_global_api`
+2. Navigate to the project directory: `cd lego-global-api`
 3. Install dependencies: `npm install`
 4. Set up your MySQL database and update the `dbconfig.js` file with the appropriate credentials.
 5. Run the application: `node app.js`